katsub/tennis-highlights/README.md

 # Getting Started

+Check option "Stop at X minutes" and option "Auto join all and export" for this tutorial.

 1. Pick a file to convert and an output folder to store the conversion data with the top screen buttons.
 Click on "Convert"

-2. After a little while (between 2 and 5 minutes), the program should be done and the file explorer should open on the output folder, containing a video with the first 5 minutes of the video you picked, but without the downtime.
+2. After a little while (between 1 and 10 minutes), the program should be done and the file explorer should open on the output folder, containing a video with the first 5 minutes of the video you picked, but without the downtime.

 3. That's it!
 You can now try some things:
     - Untick the "Stop at X minutes" checkbox, so the entire video will be converted